Delonte West: Personal life

 West was diagnosed with bipolar disorder in 2008.
 While he initially accepted the diagnosis, he later disputed it, suggesting that his difficulties arose from a combination of temporary depression and the stresses of a basketball player lifestyle.

-On September 17, 2009, West was pulled over for a traffic violation while riding a Can-Am Spyder three-wheeled motorcycle.
+On September 17, 2009, West was pulled over near his home in Maryland, for a traffic violation while riding a Can-Am Spyder three-wheeled motorcycle.
 During this stop, it was discovered that West had a 9mm Beretta pistol in his waistband, a Ruger .357 Magnum revolver strapped to his leg, and a Remington 870 shotgun in a guitar case across his back.
 He was subsequently arrested and had a court appearance on November 20.
 West contended that he was moving the weapons to a different location because his mother had informed him that his cousins' children had stumbled upon them in a closet at his home.
 West pleaded guilty to the traffic and weapons charges and was sentenced to electronic monitoring, unsupervised probation, and 40 hours of community service as well as psychological counseling.

 While West has bought homes for each of his parents and has provided other financial support for relatives, he has also experienced financial difficulties.
 During the 2011 NBA lockout, he applied for a job at Home Depot and worked at a furniture store.

 West's first marriage ended in divorce in 2010.
 He married Caressa Madden in 2013 and had two children.
 They divorced in 2020.

 In February 2016, West was photographed in a public place in Houston, Texas, while barefoot and wearing a hospital gown.
 In June 2016, a photo of West panhandling in Temple Hills, Maryland, went viral.
 The photo sparked speculation that West was homeless, as the Twitter account that broke the photo suggested as such and asked his followers to pray for West given his psychological issues.
 West immediately denied the rumors, stating that, while the photo is genuine, he has a home and was merely assisting someone who actually was homeless, since the homeless man was quadriplegic.